ckenst/githubforyou-workshop/exercises/second_branches.md

 # Exercise 2, Branches Galore

-This second exercise is the foundation of the git workflow: branch, commit, pull request, merge, deploy.
+This second exercise is the foundation of the GitHub workflow: branch, commit, pull request, merge, deploy.
 You can do all of this in your existing repository.

 Objectives:
 1. Create a new branch (in your local repository) e.g. `readme-edits`